-$SSB_0$ is the estimated pre-exploitation equilibrium spawning stock biomass, defined as the spawning stock biomass that would exist with average recruitment in the absence of fishing.
-For $SSB_0$ , a uniform-log prior was used (Hillary et al. 2006, Dunn and Hanchet 2010, Mormede et al. 2014, Dunn 2019).
-Year class strength multipliers (YCS) were estimated for the period 1986-2019 (33 parameters, one for each year), using the Haist parameterisation to make the YCS parameters average to 1 over the period 1986-2015 (for the Haist method description see Bull et al. 2012).
+SSB0 is the estimated pre-exploitation equilibrium spawning stock biomass, defined as the spawning stock biomass that would exist with average recruitment in the absence of fishing.
+For SSB0, a uniform-log prior was used (Hillary et al. 2006, Dunn and Hanchet 2010, Mormede et al. 2014, Dunn 2019).
+Year class strength multipliers (YCS) were estimated for the period 1986-2020 (34 parameters, one for each year), using the Haist parameterisation to make the YCS parameters average to 1 over the period 1986-2016 (for the Haist method description see Bull et al. 2012).
 For YCS, a lognormal prior with $\mu = 1$ and CV = 1.1 was used (Constable et al. 2006a, 2006b).
-Natural mortality (M) was assumed to be constant across all age classes, and the start value of 0.13 year-1 was set (Dunn and Hanchet 2010, Mormede et al. 2011, 2013, 2014).
 Catchability coefficients (q) were estimated for the two CPUE series separately.
-They were treated as 'nuisance' parameters

-(default in CASAL), so no starting values had to be provided.
+They were treated as 'nuisance' parameters (default in CASAL), so no starting values had to be provided.
 For q's, log-uniform priors were considered appropriate (Hillary et al. 2006).

 Selectivity-at-age was estimated separately for each fishery and survey to reflect the different age distributions of fish in the catch.
 Three types of selectivity ogives were used: logistic for longline fisheries, double-normal for finfish trawl fishery, and CASAL allvalues for calamari trawl fishery and both surveys.
-Logistic ogive is defined by two parameters: $a{50}$ (age at 50% selectivity) and $a{to95}$ (difference in age at 50% and 95% selectivity), where the value of selectivity at age x is given by
+Logistic ogive is defined by two parameters: a{50} (age at 50% selectivity) and a{to95} (difference in age at 50% and 95% selectivity), where the value of selectivity at age x is given by

-$$f(x) = 1/[1 + 19^{(a{50} - x)/a{t095}}].$$
+$$f(x) = 1/[1 + 19^{(a{50} - x)/a{to95}}].$$

-Double-normal ogive is defined by three parameters: $a_1$ (the mode), $S_L$ (increasing left-hand limb shape parameter) and $S_R$ (decreasing right-hand limb shape parameter), where the value of selectivity at age x is given by
+Double-normal ogive is defined by three parameters: a_1 (the mode), S_L (increasing left-hand limb shape parameter) and S_R (decreasing right-hand limb shape parameter), where the value of selectivity at age x is given by